Genesis Foundation UI App Layout

 Autosaving layout

-There is opt-in functionality provided in the layout to autosave the layout in local storage as the user interacts with it.
-Set the auto-save-key
+You can set the layout to autosave in local storage as the user interacts with it.
+To do this, set the auto-save-key

 Reloading the layout

-The provided function tryLoadLayoutFromLocalStorage() is used to rehydrate the layout from local storage, if auto-save-key
+The function tryLoadLayoutFromLocalStorage() is used to rehydrate the layout from local storage, when auto-save-key

 is enabled.

-If you are using the declarative API then this function is automatically called for you.
+If you are using the declarative API, then this function is called for you automatically.

-If you are manually registering items (too) using the JavaScript API you must manually call this function, immediately after you have finishing registering all of the items.
-For an example see here.
+If you are manually registering items (too) using the JavaScript API, you must call this function manually immediately after you have finished registering all the items.

 Layout placeholder